 The concept of a visiting lectureship began with Dr. Kelley’s vision of providing the doctoral students and faculty the unique experience of having both a formal and informal academic exchange with a different renowned scholar each year.
 Dr. Kelley’s teaching methods are just as significant today as they were so many years ago.

-A lectureship in honor of Dr. Kelley was an appropriate tribute for a woman whose exceptional leadership and management skills helped shape and build the UASON’s graduate program.
+The Dr. Jean A. Kelley Endowed Lectureship was an appropriate tribute for a woman whose exceptional leadership and management skills helped shape and build the UAB School of Nursing’s graduate and doctoral programs.
 The Lectureship symbolizes Dr. Kelley’s legacy of mentoring students, graduates, and colleagues; perpetuates her high standards of education; and sustains her belief that established scholars should guide and encourage the scholars of the future.